Updated on October 7, 2015

-Q) I have been laid off and I am not vested in the retirement system and I am not eligible for a municipal pension.
+Q) I have been laid off, am not vested in the retirement system, and am not eligible for a municipal pension.
 May I continue my GIC health insurance coverage?
 What are my insurance options?

-A) You may continue your GIC health coverage with some limitations on time and/or benefit levels in one of the following ways:
+A) You may continue your GIC health coverage or pick up other coverage with some limitations on time and/or benefit levels in one of the following ways:

 - 39 Week Layoff Coverage for health insurance.
-Note: at the end of the 39-weeks, you may elect COBRA health coverage for 9 additional months of health coverage, for the 18 months total health coverage permitted by COBRA.
+At the end of the 39-weeks, you may elect COBRA health coverage for 9 additional months of health coverage, for the 18 months total health coverage permitted by COBRA.

 - Benefit: Allows you to keep your health and life plans with the same group benefits for 39 weeks (and the entire 18-month COBRA period).

 - Drawback: You pay 100% of the premium (no municipal contribution).

-- Benefit: Allows you to stay in the same health plan with the same group benefits.
+- Benefit: Allows you to stay in the same health plan with the same benefits.

 - Drawbacks: You pay 100% of the premium plus 2% for administration (no municipal contribution).
 Maximum coverage period is 18 months.